Getting started with your Digital Essentials - Personal Macbook

 Installing Office 365

-To connect to Eduroam on campus, please see our guide located here.
+To connect to Eduroam on campus, please refer to the following article:

-If you are still unable to connect to Eduroam, please remove the appropriate keychain entries, saved networks and network certificates/profile as seen below.
+If you are still unable to connect to Eduroam, please remove the appropriate keychain entries, saved networks and network certificates/profile.
+Further information is found in the following article:

-If you have an older version of Microsoft Office installed, please remove it completely before installing Office 365 as seen here.
+If you have an older version of Microsoft Office installed, you will need to remove it completely before installing the new version Office 365.
+Please refer to the following Microsoft Support Articles:

 Accessing Deakin Data